The Shoulder Joint

 At the top of the shoulder blade are two bony knobs called the acromion and coracoid process.

 The subacromial space is between the top of the humerus and the acromion.
-This space is filled with tendons and muscles.
+This space is filled with tendons, muscles, and the subacromial bursa.

 The bursa is a sac of fluid that cushions shoulder parts as they move.